 As the S-Class was all-new in 2013, arriving as a 2014 model, we expect this updated version to land sometime in 2017, as a 2018 model.

-2018 Mercedes-Benz S-Class facelift spy shots - Image S. Baldauf/SB-MedienEnlarge Photo
+2018 Mercedes-Benz S-Class facelift spy shots - Image via S. Baldauf/SB-Medien

-Some shots of the interior reveal some significant changes.
+Some shots of the interior reveal some additional changes.
 The dual digital displays that form the main instrument cluster and infotainment system appear slightly larger.
 It also looks like configuration of the displays has been revised and the multi-function steering wheel is sporting a new design as well.